 When your new dental crown is ready, Dr. Hornbrook will place it in your mouth and makes sure it is comfortable and fits correctly with the rest of your teeth.
 Once you are happy with the way it feels and looks, Dr. Hornbrook will cement it in place.

 Schedule Your Appointment With Our San Diego Dental Practice Today

-If you have question about dental crowns, how much a crowns cost, tooth pain, or any of the other services our dental practice provides, give Dr. Hornbrook a call to schedule your appointment.
+If you have questions about dental crowns, how much crowns cost, tooth pain, or any of the other services we provide, give Dr. Hornbrook a call to schedule your appointment.

-A consultation with Dr. Hornbrook at our San Diego dental practice can be the best way to answer all of your questions and determine if a dental bridge could be the best solution for your smile!
+A consultation with Dr. Hornbrook can be the best way to answer all of your questions and determine if a dental bridge could be the best solution for your smile!